MarkPajak/turnstile-qr-validator-app/README.md

    npm run setup
    npm run port-emulate

-3. Start the app
+3. Start the app in a new terminal window

     ```bash
    npm start

-4. in a  new terminal on the same directory:
+4. run a test tickwet in a new terminal window

    ```bash
    npm run port-command